michaelrommel/blog/articles/create/2022-01-23-wireguard-wsl.md

 :::div{.text-left}
 This is an example networking setup, where there is a home office user connected to a remote network via a VPN.
-Inside this network is an separated development network with a gateway host firewalling it off from the rest of the network.
+Inside this network is a separated development network with a gateway host firewalling it off from the rest of the network.

 The challenge is to securely bridge those networks that it is possible to